notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 Markov Decision Process](https://en.wikipedia.org/wiki/Partially_observable_Markov_decision_process) (POMDP).
 The difference between the two is that in the latter case you're not told exactly what your state in the world is (you're a GPS-less Roomba).
-You still know what actions you took, and what reward you're accumulating, but since you don't know what the _actually_ mean in the world, you have to make up your own representation of it.
+You still know what actions you took, and what reward you're accumulating, but since you don't know what they _actually_ mean in the world, you have to make up your own representation of it.
 These are typically harder and weirder problems, and these were the ones I was focusing my research on, btw!